Immigration Lawyer Chicago/Humanitarian Reinstatement for Family-Based Visas

 Unfortunately, in some instances, a family petitioner who sponsored an approved Form I-130, Petition for an Alien Relative, passes away, and the approved petition is automatically revoked, making obtaining a green card more difficult.
 In such cases, humanitarian reinstatement can restore the approved Form I-130 for the principal beneficiary.

 Only the U.S. Citizenship and Immigration Services (USCIS) can make the determination on humanitarian reinstatement.
-There is no appeal process if your humanitarian reinstatement is denied, meaning you must explore other immigration pathways.
+There is no appeal process if your humanitarian reinstatement is denied, meaning you must explore other immigration pathways with the assistance of a trusted Chicago immigration lawyer.
 That’s why your initial request must be as strong as possible.

 Working with an immigration attorney who is well-versed in the humanitarian reinstatement process and eligibility requirements is critical.
 Our experienced and supportive immigration attorneys understand what USCIS assesses and evaluates in humanitarian reinstatement requests, significantly improving your chances of being reinstated.